KermWasTaken/javaspringdemo/README.md

 A Java Spring Framework web app demo project.

-From this project, I gained experience handling HTTP requests using embedded Apache Tomcat servlet.
+From this project, I gained experience handling HTTP requests using an embedded Apache Tomcat servlet.
 Additionally, I learned how to integrate a PostgreSQL database in order to retrieve data and display it on an HTML document using a view model.

 ### Built With